-Solr and Amazon OpenSearch Service are competitive products in search and analytics.
-Amazon OpenSearch Service seems slightly ahead due to its cloud-based scalability and security.
+Solr and Amazon OpenSearch Service are search and analytics engines.
+Amazon OpenSearch Service appears to have the upper hand due to its seamless integration with AWS infrastructure.

 | Product | Mindshare (%) |